torvalds/linux/Documentation/admin-guide/reporting-issues.rst

 process someone might tell you to do something that requires a skill you might not have mastered yet.
-For example, you might be asked to use some test tools you never have heard of yet; or you might be asked to apply a patch to the Linux kernel sources to test if it helps.
+For example, you might be asked to use some test tools you never have heard of yet; or you might be asked to apply a patch to the GNU/Linux kernel sources to test if it helps.
 In some cases it will be fine sending a reply asking for instructions how to do that.
 But before going that route try to find the answer own your own by searching the internet; alternatively consider asking in other places for advice.
 For example ask a friend or post